Hello. I’m a copywriter.

 3. An explorer (sometimes overlaps, but not the same job)

-4. A playwright (give it time, a brief will make me do this)
+4. A playwright (give it time, a brief will make it happen)

 5. A poet (often confused, not identical)